levinas/francisella_project/olive/Broad_Olive_Data_Use_Policy.md

-Scaffold and gene FASTA files downloaded from Broad Institute:
+Scaffold and gene FASTA files in this directory downloaded from Broad Institute:

 https://olive.broadinstitute.org/collections/francisella_tularensis_schu_s4.1/strains

-Broad Institute's Data Use Policy
+Data Use Policy
 ===============

 Our goal is to make sequence data rapidly and broadly available to the